Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Chaos based image encryption and decryption

-To construct the S-box, we use the control parameters and initial conditions for generating two hyperchaotic sequences $\{x\}$, and $\{y\}$ by the enhanced Duffing map~\eqref{4}.
-These sequences are then transformed over the Galois field $GF_{2^8}$ into new sequences as follows
+In what follows, we consider the control parameters and the initial conditions that give rise the hyperchaotic states of the enhanced Duffing map \eqref{4}.
+The hyperchaotic sequences $\{x\}$ and $\{y\}$ so generated are then transformed over the Galois field $GF_{2^8}$ into two new sequences as follows:

-The elliptic curve has solutions over the Galois field $GF_{2^8}$.
-Using the obtained solutions, we extract some points $ P(x, y) $, which are employed to construct S-Box along with the primitive polynomial $ f(x) $ and the field matrix $ F $, as illustrated in Algorithm~\ref{S-box}.
-Meanwhile, the field matrix is constructed by the initial conditions $IC_1$, and $IC_2$ of the enhanced map~\eqref{4} and the primitive polynomial $f(x)$, as shown in Algorithm~\ref{field}.
-It is crucial to state here that the field matrix is invertible over $Z_2$, which gives the possibility to generate the inverse S-Box for decryption process.
+The new sequences $\{x\}$ and $\{y\}$ along with the extracted points $ P(x, y)$ of the elliptic curve over the Galois field $GF_{2^8}$, the primitive polynomial $ f(x) $ and the field matrix $ F $ are then used to construct the S-box.
+The corresponding algorithm is given in Algorithm~\ref{S-box}.